greyshi/aws-lambda-deploy/README.md

 ```
 ## Build from Source

 To automate building your source code, add a build step based on your runtime and build process.
+This build step should be performed before the AWS Lambda Deploy step, and AWS Lambda Deploy's `code-artifacts-dir` parameter will typically be set to the build step's code artifact output directory.

-Below are two commonly used examples for Node.js and Python:
+Below are two commonly used Build examples for Node.js and Python:

 ### Node.js